When we find happiness we feel more inspired and motivated. A natural byproduct of happiness is more confidence, belief and energy.

 Sometimes, though, it feels as if we have the weight of the world on our shoulders, and instead of making best use of the time we have each day, all we end up doing is creating more stress for ourselves.
-Here are 10 simple tips and strategies to ease the overwhelm and feel more relaxed and happy.
+Here are 10 simple tips and strategies to ease the overwhelm and worry if you want to find happiness.

 1. Being good enough